omnitel1113/CyberClassificationOfPortableFiles/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Classifier of portable files into legit or malicious based on features in their PE headers
+# Cyber Classifier of portable files based on features in PE headers

 A Neural Network that classifies portable files into legit or malicious based on features in their PE headers.